insiyaarsi/mediscribe-ai/project_memory.md

 **Context is Critical:**
 - This is a 12-week educational project for a student applying to Canadian universities
-- Student is a beginner in ML/AI but has built one full-stack website before
+- Student is a beginner in ML/AI, NOW LEARNING REACT through Day 7
 - Student is learning as we build - explain concepts clearly, no jargon assumptions
 - GRE exam completed on December 26, 2025 - no more timeline constraints!

-**Student's Skill Level:**
+**Student's Skill Level (UPDATED - Day 7):**
 - Python: Can write functions, understand classes, learning ML concepts
-- React: Cannot create components independently yet - NEEDS GUIDANCE for Day 7
+- React: CAN NOW create basic components with guidance (learned in Day 7)
+- Tailwind CSS: CAN use utility classes after Day 7 introduction
 - Git: Knows basic commands but gets confused with conflicts
 - ML/AI: Learning through this project, needs concept explanations
 - Medical terminology: Learning as we go
+- Frontend/Backend integration: NOW UNDERSTANDS after Day 7

 **Student's Working Style:**
 - Prefers detailed explanations with code examples